 My customary audit tests are as follows:

-My accounts payable and expenses work papers frequently include the following:
+My accounts payable and expense work papers usually include the following:

 So, now you know the why and how of auditing accounts payable and expenses.